Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 - To understand what you must do next to merge this PR, see the `Next Steps to Merge` comment.
 It will appear within few minutes of submitting this PR and will continue to be up-to-date with current PR state.
 - For guidance on fixing this PR CI check failures, see the hyperlinks provided in given failure and https://aka.ms/ci-fix.
-- For help with PR workflow diagram Step 2 (ARM review), see https://aka.ms/azsdk/pr-arm-review.
+- For help with ARM review (PR workflow diagram Step 2), see https://aka.ms/azsdk/pr-arm-review.
 - If the PR CI checks appear to be stuck in `queued` state, please add a comment with contents `/azp run`.
   This should result in a new comment denoting a `PR validation pipeline` has started and the checks should be updated after few minutes.
 - If the help provided by the previous points is not enough, post to https://aka.ms/azsdk/support/specreview-channel and link to this PR.